JeffDeCola/my-cheat-sheets/software/development/development-environments/virtualbox-cheat-sheet/install-ubuntu-with-gnome-desktop.md

 # INSTALL UBUNTU WITH GNOME DESKTOP CHEAT SHEET

-_Basis steps to install Ubuntu distribution using zsh with a GNOME desktop on VirtualBox._
+_Basis steps to install Ubuntu distribution using bash with a GNOME desktop on VirtualBox._

 Documentation and Reference